 The Wine for Sangria

 Because of the mix in’s, Sangria is not the reason to use a complex, expensive wine.
 Save that for sipping on its own or with a meal.
-But, do still use a wine that you would drink on it’s own.
-Sangria is also not the reason to use a bad wine.
+But, do still use a wine that you would drink on its own.
+Sangria is also not a reason to use bad wine.
 A dry, fruity wine works best as your base, and it can be red, white, rose, or even, as in this recipe, sparkling.

 The Fruit for Sangria